 If you have questions or concerns about a student you are working with, you can call our office and ask to speak with the Specialist who is working with that student.
 The Specialist may not be able to tell you what a student’s disability is, but they can provide you with some guidance for working with the student.

 Faculty are strongly encouraged to include on their syllabus a statement directing a student to CLASS in order to make it clear to a student that it is their responsibility and right to get the process of receiving accommodations started.
 Some examples of statements are:

 “To request academic accommodations due to a disability, please contact the CLASS Office (x1053).
 If you have a letter from this office indicating you have a disability which requires academic accommodations, please present the letter to me so I will be able to provide the accommodations that you will need in this class.”

 “Students with disabilities who believe that they may need accommodations in this class are encouraged to contact the CLASS Office at x1053, as soon as possible to better ensure that such accommodations are implemented in a timely manner.”

-“If you need course adaptations or accommodations because of a disability, please see the CLASS Office 612-330-1053.”
+“If you need course adaptations or accommodations because of a disability, please contact the CLASS Office 612-330-1053.”